MattGeoSnyder/Springboard/Assessment8/conceptual.md

     1. To store information in order to access the DOM directly.

 - What is a custom hook in React?
 When would you want to write one?

+  - Custom hooks allow use to make logic resuable and share is amongst components.